OdysseasKalaitsidis/MyIonio_MonoRepo/README.md

 # MyIonio Monorepo

-MyIonio is a full-stack, containerized academic platform engineered for the Ionian University student body.
-It supports a growing user base of over 4,000 university students by providing real-time schedule management, academic profiling, and intelligent course recommendations.
-Engineered from the ground up as a solo-developed platform, the project features a fully custom-built end-to-end architecture encompassing the frontend React application, the .NET Core backend API, the relational database structure, and the automated CI/CD deployment pipelines.
+MyIonio is a containerized microservices platform engineered for academic management at Ionian University.
+The system automates real-time schedule management and academic profiling for a user base of approximately 4,000 students.
+The platform is built with a decoupled architecture to ensure independent scalability of the frontend, backend, and data processing layers.

 ## Preview